octokit/plugin-rest-endpoint-methods.js/docs/actions/setSelectedReposForOrgSecret.md

 </td></tr>
 <tr><td>selected_repository_ids</td><td>yes</td><td>

 An array of repository ids that can access the organization secret.
 You can only provide a list of repository ids when the `visibility` is set to `selected`.
-You can add and remove individual repositories using the [Add selected repository to an organization secret](https://docs.github.com/rest/actions/secrets#add-selected-repository-to-an-organization-secret) and [Remove selected repository from an organization secret](https://docs.github.com/rest/reference/actions#remove-selected-repository-from-an-organization-secret) endpoints.
+You can add and remove individual repositories using the [Set selected repositories for an organization secret](https://docs.github.com/rest/reference/actions#set-selected-repositories-for-an-organization-secret) and [Remove selected repository from an organization secret](https://docs.github.com/rest/reference/actions#remove-selected-repository-from-an-organization-secret) endpoints.

 </td></tr>
   </tbody>